amansohal8654/Blockchain-tech/README.md

 # Blockchain tech app with TypeScript Next.js

 ## Quick start
-Open this project in you favorite terminal and run command
+Open this project in your favorite terminal and run command
 ```yarn install```

 After That simply Run